-In this article we’ll address why smell is an important topic discussed for smart TVs and how Revuze AI picked “Smart TV smell”, How it affects customer experience, ways to monitor customer experience, and how to get an accurate customer sentiment analysis you need to identify similar issues, or simply put why smell is an important topic discussed for Smart TVs?
+In this article, we’ll address why smell is an important topic discussed for smart TVs and how Revuze AI picked “Smart TV smell”, How it affects customer experience, ways to monitor customer experience, and how to get an accurate customer sentiment analysis you need to identify similar issues, or simply put why smell is an important topic discussed for Smart TVs?

 This Smart TV stinks.
 Literally.